 When data form a time series, it’s best to look first for the effects of the passage of time by looking at a sequence plot.
 Think about the impression conveyed by this plot.
 What’s your initial impression of these stocks after looking at this graph?

-Which of these investments would have been better to hold throughout 2003?
+Which of these investments would have been better to have held throughout 2003?

 Could this plot be modified to make it more useful?
 How?